proplot-dev/proplot/docs/why.rst

 Matplotlib and cartopy introduce a bunch of classes with verbose names like `~matplotlib.ticker.MultipleLocator`, `~matplotlib.ticker.FormatStrFormatter`, and
 `~cartopy.crs.LambertAzimuthalEqualArea`.
 Since plotting code has a half life of about 30 seconds, typing out all of these extra class names and import statements can be a *major* drag.

-Certain parts of the matplotlib API were designed with this in mind.
+Parts of the matplotlib API were actually designed with this in mind.
 `Backend classes <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__,
 `native axes projections <https://matplotlib.org/3.1.1/api/projections_api.html>`__, `axis scales <https://matplotlib.org/3.1.0/gallery/scales/scales.html>`__,